Discover the Unique Blue Java Banana: The “Ice Cream Banana”

 6.2 Recipes and Uses

-Smoothies: Adds natural sweetness.
+Smoothies: They add natural sweetness.

-Baking: Suitable for banana bread or muffins.
+Baking: Ideal for banana bread or muffins.

 6.3 Nutritional Profile

-Blue Java bananas provide:
+Blue Java bananas provide essential nutrients, including:

 Potassium: Supports muscle function and blood pressure regulation.